4th-earth/site-fourth-earth/site-raw/content.md

 </details>

 ## Life Batteries

 Life batteries represent the life force of a Character.

-Batteries:
+- Characters MUST have at least one Life Battery.

-- MUST have multiple ways to recharge.
+- Batteries MUST have multiple ways to recharge.
 	- Some recharging methods SHOULD be player initiated (sleep, for example).
 	- SHOULD favor a "both ways" approach; if batteries can recharge multiple ways, they SHOULD be able to drain multiple ways (starvation, for example).
-- SHOULD be kept to a minimum to reduce administrative overhead and maintain tension.
+- The number of Batteries SHOULD be kept to a minimum to reduce administrative overhead and maintain tension.
-- SHOULD have the same maximum number of battery points; for each battery.
+- Batteries SHOULD have the same maximum number of battery points; for each battery.
-- SHOULD be the same for all Characters (even non-player characters) in a Setting with the same rules applied.
+- Batteries SHOULD be the same for all Characters (even non-player characters) in a Setting with the same rules applied.
-- MAY be created before play begins or created as the story progresses (Players may decide a stealth battery is appropriate while playing).
+- Batteries MAY be created before play begins or created as the story progresses (Players may decide a stealth battery is appropriate while playing).
-- MAY be used to resolve actions.
+- Batteries MAY be used to resolve actions.

 <details>
 <summary>Vanilla implementation</summary>

-- Each Character has 1 battery, called health, with a maximum value of 8.
+- Each Character has 1 battery named, health, with a maximum value of 8.
 - Characters are considered dead when their health battery reaches 0.
 - Characters may recharge their health battery by using items, resting, or seeking assistance from other Characters.
 - Recharging activities MAY have a Difficulty Rating applied.